Islip, New York: Demographics

-Government and politics
+Government

-Islip is governed by a Town Supervisor, a position which is similar to that of a Mayor, and four council members.
-The council is elected on an at-large basis.
+Islip is governed by a Town Supervisor, an elected position which is similar to that of a Mayor, and four elected council members.
 Additionally, a Town Clerk and Receiver of Taxes are both duly elected.
 All of the elected officials serve staggered four year terms.
 Elections are held on odd years, except when special elections are held pursuant to state law.
 The current supervisor is Angie Carpenter, a Republican, who was formerly the Suffolk County Treasurer.
 Carpenter succeeded Tom Croci after he was elected to the New York State Senate in 2015.

 The town board has jurisdiction over governmental affairs within the town's boundaries, excluding incorporated villages which have their own local governments.
 Such things include passing a budget and enacting new laws.

 The town had a long history of control by the Republican Party; punctuated by two years in 1967.
 In 1969, the Republicans returned to local power for another 38 years until the 2007 elections gave the Democrats control of the town board.
 In 2006, Republican Supervisor Peter McGowan resigned due to charges of misuse of campaign funds.
 In the ensuing special election Phil Nolan, a Democrat, won the supervisor seat.
 The next year in 2007 Supervisor Nolan ran for his first full term in office with running mates John Edwards and Gene Parrington.
 All three were elected town-wide and the three Democrats took control of the Town Board for the first time since 1967.

 In 2009, new voter registration skewed slightly towards the Democratic Party for the first time in the history of the Town of Islip.

-In the 2009 elections, Islip Republicans gained one seat with the election of former News 12 personality Trish Bergin, and the re-election of Councilman Steven Flotteron; leaving the Democrats with a one-seat majority.
+In the 2009 elections, Islip Republicans gained one seat with the election of former News 12 personality Trish Bergin, and the re-election of Councilman Steven Flotteron; this left the Democrats with a one-seat majority.

 The 2011 election witnessed the continued comeback of the Republican Party in Islip.
-Tom Croci, a veteran running in his first election, led an energized campaign that upset incumbent Supervisor Nolan.
+Thomas Croci – a veteran running in his first election – led an energized campaign that upset incumbent Supervisor Nolan.
 In addition, the rest of the Republican ticket was swept into office.
 Anthony Senft Jr. and John Cochrane Jr. became councilmen, replacing Gene Parrington and John Edwards.
 Olga Murray became Town Clerk, and Alexis Weik became Receiver of Taxes.

 In 2018, four residents sued the town for violating the Voting Rights Act of 1965 by maintaining a discriminatory at-large council system.
-One-third of Islip's population is Hispanic, but only one person of color has ever been elected to a town seat.
-As part of the settlement reached in 2020, the at-large system will be abolished and replaced by four council districts by 2023.
+One-third of Islip's population is Hispanic, but only one non-Non-Hispanic White person, at the time, had ever been elected to a town seat.
+As part of the settlement reached in 2020, the at-large system was abolished, and was replaced on 2023 by four council districts.

 Economy

-CA Technologies is based in Islandia.
 NBTY is based in Ronkonkoma.
 Sigma Corporation is based in Ronkonkoma.

+The town-owned Town of Islip Foreign Trade Zone is located within Ronkonkoma, adjacent to Long Island MacArthur Airport.